Give your body good nutrition with a traditional Mediterranean diet plan and foods that lower blood sugar! What IS the Mediterranean diet?

 It's a way of eating that is characteristic of a region in the world bordering the Mediterranean Sea.
 This region is blessed with a temperate climate that supports a wide diversity of vegetables, grains and fruits and an abundance of fish.
-It's an excellent diabetic diet and the Lifetime Fat Loss way of eating and really, it's appropriate for all weight loss programs.
+It's an excellent diabetic diet appropriate for all weight loss programs.

-That depends on what grows well in a particular location.
-Since the Mediterranean Sea stretches west from Spain in the west to North Africa in the south, Italy, Greece and Turkey in the north and Lebanon in the east, this encompasses many different cultures, terrains and styles of cooking.
+Since the Mediterranean Sea stretches from Spain in the west to North Africa in the south, Italy, Greece and Turkey in the north and Lebanon in the east, this encompasses many different cultures, terrains and styles of cooking.

 There ARE common components that at least traditionally (before the spread of westernized fast foods) are part of all Mediterranean cuisine.
 The traditional Mediterranean diet is a high fiber diet and one that incorporates far more whole grains, legumes and plant oils (olive oil) than the typical American diet.

-The traditional Mediterranean diet happens to be the low glycemic way of eating!
-These foods do NOT raise your blood sugar.
-The healthiest way to eat is to eat food that is grown wherever you happen to live: locally raised meat (not too much,) fish, fruits and vegetables.
-You also need olive oil, raw nuts and seeds and cultured dairy products like yogurt and kefir.
+The traditional Mediterranean diet is the low glycemic way of eating.
+These are real foods that do NOT raise your blood sugar.
+Eat food that is grown wherever you happen to live as much as possible.
+If you are lucky enough to live in an area with agriculture then you may be able to eat locally raised meat, fruits and vegetables.
+You also need olive oil, raw nuts and seeds, beans, whole grains, pasta and cultured dairy products like yogurt and kefir.

 Is it possible to eat your biggest meal at lunchtime?
 It's a great time to meet friends at a café or take your lunches to a park.
 Another very important factor is the mood we bring to the table.
 No eating while standing up in the kitchen!
 In fact, just eating outdoors makes eating more fun.
 At least make one of the day's meals special in some way whether it's candles, wine or just sharing foods with others.